MadeBySaints/CharBazaar/README.md

-# Project Overview: Tibia Combat Spreadsheet
+# Project Overview: Tibia Combat Spreadsheet - CharBazaar

 This project offers an innovative approach to analyzing a player's progression in Tibia by leveraging data extracted from their bestiary kills.
 It streamlines the process of generating a detailed spreadsheet that combines the player's kill counts with a comprehensive database of creatures from the game.
 This analysis allows players to visualize their advancement and strategic engagement with various mobs.